 Overview InformationAgaricus mushroom is a fungus.
-It originated in Brazil, but is now grown in China, Japan, and Brazil for sale.
-A solution containing chemicals that are taken from the plant (extract) is used as medicine.
+It originated in Brazil, but is now grown in China, Japan, Brazil, and the US.
+Solutions containing chemicals that are taken from the plant are used as medicine.

 Uses & Effectiveness

 - Side effects of cancer drug treatment.
 Early research shows that taking agaricus mushroom extract might reduce some of the side effects of chemotherapy, including weakness and loss of appetite.

 - A type of inflammatory bowel disease (Crohn disease).
 Early research shows that taking agaricus mushroom extract does not reduce fatigue or improve symptoms in people with Crohn disease.

 - Diabetes.
 Early research shows that some diabetes medications work better when they are given with agaricus mushroom extract.